NBCNews.com: History

+He reported to Vivian Schiller, former chief executive officer of National Public Radio.
+By 2014, with the msnbc.com staff greatly reduced, Gittrich was at Vocativ, with Schiller soon to join him as a consultant there.

 2014 redesign

 On February 5, 2014, a major redesign of NBCNews.com was introduced; NBC News president Deborah Turness explained that the new design is intended to "[tear] down the walls that traditionally have divided TV and digital", by emphasizing multimedia content, original features, and more original reporting from NBC News personalities.
 The new site uses a responsive design with an infinite scrolling grid of stories, along with new original features such as "Know It All", "The Debunker", and "Show Me".

 Reception to the new design was mixed, with criticism directed towards its image-oriented layout rather than a clearer, headline-oriented design; however, the redesign did result in a significant increase in traffic for the site, especially on mobile devices—which saw a 186% increase in traffic.
-Executive editor Gregory Gittrich admitted that the site's staff members "weren’t surprised by the initial feedback because the change was so significant, but that’s why the data and metrics were obviously important."
+Executive editor Gregory Gittrich admitted that the site's staff members "weren't surprised by the initial feedback because the change was so significant, but that’s why the data and metrics were obviously important."
 Changes were made to the design to address these shortcomings, including the addition of dedicated areas with a listing of recent headlines, followed by an overhaul of the home page to use a more traditional layout, but still incorporating large images for major headlines.